 723 Hill Hall

-I am Co-director of the Global Urban Studies doctoral program and Associate Professor of Political Science.
+I am co-director and co-founder of the Global Urban Studies doctoral program and Professor of Political Science.
 My research and teaching areas include urban politics and policy, race/ethnicity and politics, immigration, and public policy.
 One thread connecting my work and my teaching is an interest in advocacy organizations and NGOs, their roles in urban governance, and their relationship to public policy.

-My current empirical work is twofold, focusing on gentrification and also on urban refugees and immigrants.
-Both are interdisciplinary collaborative projects, building into cross-national and comparative work.
-Most recently, I studied how local immigrant-serving NGOs help make a place for immigrants in civic life, and how national and local policies shape what NGOs do and how they do it.
-Before turning to study immigration, I studied policies designed to combat racial discrimination in housing, researching Fair Housing laws and Community Reinvestment laws, along with other affordable housing strategies.
+My current research and writing examines urban policy analysis, gentrification, and urban refugees and immigrants.
+These are interdisciplinary collaborative projects, some including cross-national comparative work.
+My most recent work (with David Kaufmann, ETH-Zurich) focuses on dimensions of urban policy analysis in an edited volume forthcoming from University of Michigan Press.
+I also have studied how local immigrant-serving NGOs help make a place for immigrants in civic life, and how national and local immigration and social welfare policies shape what NGOs do and how they do it.
+Another area of expertise is housing.
+I have researched policies designed to combat racial discrimination, including Fair Housing laws and Community Reinvestment laws, along with other affordable housing strategies.
 I also studied education reform efforts in multiethnic cities.
-Then, as now, I placed special focus on the work of advocacy organizations in cities.
+Always, I place special focus on the work of advocacy organizations in cities.

-Theoretically, I engage social construction, institutionalist and multi-level governance approaches, using them to examine inequality – its persistence, transformations, and the possibilities for breaking it down.
+Theoretically, I engage social construction, institutionalist, multi-level governance, and critical urban theory approaches, using them to examine inequality – its persistence, transformations, and the possibilities for breaking it down.

 790: 307 Public Policy Analysis